Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

 where $i'=\overline{o(i)}$ and $j'=\overline{o(j)}$.

-An important property of $\widehat{CFAA}(\iz)$ which follows directly from this construction is that for any arrow in the type $AA$ action, the total multiplicity of the $\sla(-\slz)$ inputs (that is, the sum of multiplicities of $b_1',\dots,b_p'$), equals that of the $\sla(\slz)$ inputs (the sum of multiplicities of $b_1,\dots,b_q$).
+An important property of $\hataa(\iz)$ which follows directly from this construction is that for any arrow in the type $\AA$ action, the total multiplicity of the $\sla(-\slz)$ inputs (that is, the sum of multiplicities of $b_1',\dots,b_p'$) equals that of the $\sla(\slz)$ inputs (the sum of multiplicities of $b_1,\dots,b_q$).
 From the definition using holomorphic curves, this is clear since each arrow comes from a domain in the standard Heegaard diagram of the identity diffeomorphism.
-We also note that $\widehat{CFAA}(\iz)$ can be given a relative grading on which all generators have grading zero.
+We also note that $\hataa(\iz)$ can be given a refined relative grading where all generators have grading zero.

+The definition of the homotopy map $H$ involves first defining a specific ordering $<_{\slz}$ on the $4g-1$ intervals of the pointed matched circle $\slz$.
+This means the determination of arrows is not ``local'', in the sense that if we restrict to a certain interval of $\slz$, containing points paired outside the interval, then the type $\AA$ arrows restricted to that interval may depend on how $\slz$ is configured outside the interval.
+However, we note that if all points are paired within the interval, then the ordering $<_{\slz}$ on these points (and therefore the type $\AA$ arrows) is independent of outside configurations (this follows directly from how the ordering $<_{\slz}$ is defined).
+In particular, $\hataa(\mathbb{I}_\slz)$ behaves well with respect to stabilization.
+That is, if $\mathring{\slz}=\slz\#\slz^1$, then $\hataa(\mathbb{I}_\slz)$ is isomorphic to the appropriate restriction of $\hataa(\mathbb{I}_{\mathring{\slz}})$.

-\subsection{Certain arrows in $\widehat{CFDA}$ of arcslides}
+\subsection{Certain arrows in $\hatda$ of arcslides}

-In this section we will compute some of the arrows in $\widehat{CFDA}(\tau)$ for a general arcslide $\tau$, using equation (\ref{eq:arcslidedadef}).
-From the description in the previous section, one can expect arrows in $\widehat{CFAA}(\iz)$ to be extremely complicated in general.
-The same would then be true for arrows in $\widehat{CFDA}(\tau)$.
-We will manage this complexity by focusing only on arrows whose algebra coefficients have a small total length (say length 1 or 2 on each side).
-It turns out that these are sufficient to prove the needed properties of a tensor product of $\widehat{CFDA}$ of arcslides.
+In this section we compute some of the arrows in $\hatda(\tau)$ for a general arcslide $\tau$, using Equation (\ref{eq:arcslidedadef}).
+From its description in the previous section, one can expect arrows in $\hataa(\iz)$ to be extremely complicated in general.
+The same would then be true for arrows in $\hatda(\tau)$.
+We manage this complexity by focusing only on arrows whose algebra coefficients have a small total length (say length 1 or 2 on each side).
+It turns out that these are sufficient to prove the necessary properties of the box tensor products of $\hatda(\tau_i)$ that we will need to consider.

-Since the algebra coefficients have small total length, the arrow is restricted to a small part of the Heegaard diagram.
-For arcslides, the parts of the Heegaard diagram that we are particularly interested in are the differences with the Heegaard diagram for the identity diffeomorphism --- that is, around the points $b_1,c_1,c_2$ and $b_1'$.
+Since the algebra coefficients have small total length, the domain corresponding to the arrow is supported in a small part of the Heegaard diagram.
+For arcslides, the parts of the Heegaard diagram that we are particularly interested in are the differences with the Heegaard diagram for the identity diffeomorphism -- that is, around the points $b_1,c_1,c_2$ and $b_1'$.